-The sensitivity of the income statement is the effect of the assumed changes in interest rates on the net interest income for one year, based on the floating rate non-trading financial assets and financial liabilities held as of 31 December 2019, including the effect of hedging instruments.
-The sensitivity of equity is calculated by revaluating fixed rate of financial assets measured at FVOCI, including the effect of any associated hedges, and swaps designated as cash flow hedges, as of 31 December 2019 for the effects of the assumed changes in interest rates.
+The sensitivity of the income statement is the effect of the assumed changes in interest rates on the net interest income for one year, based on the floating rate non-trading financial assets and financial liabilities held as of 31 December 2020.

+The sensitivity of equity is calculated by revaluating fixed rate of financial assets measured at FVOCI as of 31 December 2020 based on the expected changes in the yield curve.